Thomas Palfreyman

-Thomas Palfreyman (died 1589?) was an English author and musician.
+Thomas Palfreyman (d.
+1589/90) was an English author and musician.

 Life

 He was a gentleman of the chapel royal in Edward VI's reign, together with Thomas Tallis, Richard Farrant, William Hunnis, and others.
 He continued in office till 1589, apparently the year of his death.
 John Parkhurst, the bishop of Norwich, addressed an epigram to Palfreyman and Robert Couch jointly, and complimented them on their proficiency in music and theology.

-Palfreyman seems to have lived in the London parish of St Peter, Cornhill.
+Palfreyman made his will on 1 December 1589. he left small sums to his son Richard, and to Richard's children Thomas and Anne.
+The will was proved by his wife Mary on 30 May 1590.

 Works

 The following works, all religious, are assigned to him: